iconindicators/appindicators/README.md

     deactivate
 ```

-Alternatively, edit `$HOME/.local/share/applications/indicatortest.py.desktop` such that `Terminal=false` is changed to `Terminal=true` and then logout and login.
-Run the indicator as normal from the applications menu and a terminal window will/should display.
+Alternatively to running in a terminal, edit `$HOME/.local/share/applications/indicatortest.py.desktop` such that `Terminal=false` is changed to `Terminal=true` and then log out and log in.
+Run the indicator as normal from the applications menu and a terminal window should display.

 ## Uninstall an Indicator